Lydia Canaan facts for kids

 Early career

 In 1984, the teenaged Canaan—under the stage name Angel—joined the heavy metal band Equation, who until then had been intent on finding a male lead singer.
 Canaan's four-octave vocal range, charisma, and stage presence got her the gig and quickly gained her national popularity among Lebanese youth.
-The same year, she donned what would become her characteristic, trend-setting look: revealing, studded leather outfits with dramatic capes and hip-length, blonde-streaked hair.
+The same year, she began appearing in revealing, caped studded leather outfits with hip-length, blond-streaked hair—the iconic look she would popularize within the Lebanese rock scene and beyond.
 As reported by the newspaper Campus: "For Lydia Canaan's first gig, she had to throw her trademark short rockish black leather skirt and studs out of her bedroom window in Brummana, put on a long skirt, lie to her conservative father about where she was going, and, after changing into her leather gear, singing her teenage heart out as Angel with the band Equation."

-Off stage, Canaan was voted "Best Dressed" by Brummana High School. .....
+.....
 The Daily Star wrote: "On stage, with her daring looks and style, Canaan became a role model".
-Canaan's first original composition, "Why All The Hurt?", a tribute to a deceased friend that she wrote as a teenager, was a No. 1 hit on the radio charts in Lebanon.
+Canaan's first original composition, "Why All The Hurt?", a tribute to a deceased friend that she wrote as a teenager, was a number one hit on the radio charts in Lebanon.

 Rock star